-• Major Project Proposal and Major Project Consultation:
+Major Project Proposal and Major Project Consultation:

-The student will complete the Major Project Proposal in the required course, Major Project Proposal Preparation. o Upon approval of the Major Project Supervisor, it is the responsibility of the student to schedule the Major Project Consultation.
+The student will complete the Major Project Proposal in the required course, Major Project Proposal Preparation.

-- The Consultation is attended by the student, the Project Supervisor and a faculty member of the Doctor of Ministry Committee, who conducts the Consultation. - Copies of the Major Project Proposal should be distributed to the Chair of the Doctor of Ministry Committee and all who will attend the Major Project Consultation at least two weeks prior to the scheduled consultation. - Major projects that include research with human subjects may be required to receive approval from the Institutional Review Board (IRB) of Franklin & Marshall College.
-The Consultation committee will make a recommendation regarding seeking this approval. - A format for the Major Project Consultation is available on the Doctor of Ministry page of the seminary website. - Upon satisfactory completion of the Major Project Consultation, the faculty member chairing the consultation writes a letter, with copy to the registrar, advising the student of the outcome of the Consultation and summarizing any recommendations.
+- Upon approval of the Major Project Supervisor, it is the responsibility of the student to schedule the Major Project Consultation in consultation with the Chair of the Doctor of Ministry Committee. - The Consultation is attended by the student, the Project Supervisor and a faculty member of the Doctor of Ministry Committee, who conducts the Consultation. - Copies of the Major Project Proposal should be distributed to the Chair of the Doctor of Ministry Committee and all who will attend the Major Project Consultation at least two weeks prior to the scheduled consultation. - Major projects that include research with human subjects may be required to receive approval from the Institutional Review Board (IRB) of Franklin & Marshall College.
+The Consultation committee will make a recommendation regarding seeking this approval. - A format for the Major Project Consultation is available in the Doctor of Ministry section of the Moodle Course, Forms, Policies, and Important Information.
+Also see the DMin Major Projects Guide on the Library website. - Upon satisfactory completion of the Major Project Consultation, the faculty member chairing the consultation writes a letter, with copy to the registrar, advising the student of the outcome of the Consultation and summarizing any recommendations.
 The student is permitted to begin the research and writing phase of the program. - It is important that students recognize that a satisfactory outcome of the Major Project Consultation represents an expression of confidence in the student's ability to complete the degree.
 If, however, after several drafts of the Major Project Proposal, it appears that no further progress is being made, the student may be asked to withdraw from the program. - Likewise, failure to make timely progress toward completion of the project will require a careful assessment of the student's ability to complete the degree.